leptoquark1/sw-blurhash/README.md

    1. Blurhash decoding for 'KeyVisuals' are processed
    2. Timeout any Blurhash decoding for `200ms` to have a reference distinction for Decoding vs. Final image response.
    3. Is the final image not loaded yet, the placeholder itself gets replaced by the decoded Blurhash Teaser Image
-3. Relevant images captured while the browser is rendering the DOM.
-4. Once it's interactive, the decoding starts for all images in the current viewport.
-All others images are postponed to be processed when the DOM is ready, so it won't disturb the UX.
-5. Images will have an invisible placeholder to fill out the space until the decoding is complete.
-6. The image of the decoded Blurhash replace the invisible placeholder to teaser the final image.
-7. Finally, when the actual source image has been loaded, it takes place of decoded teaser.

 [comment]: <> (TODO Visualize Lifecycle as a Diagram)